Supercharging Agenda Setting Research: The ParlaCAP Dataset of 28 European Parliaments and a Scalable Multilingual LLM-Based Classification: Use Cases

 \subsection{Do Men and Women Talk about Different Issues?}

 Figure \ref{fig:gender-across-topics} demonstrates another dimension of the analytical richness of the ParlaCAP dataset by incorporating speaker gender metadata from ParlaMint.
 The visualization shows the difference in topic attention between female and male parliamentarians, with red indicating topics where women speak proportionally more and blue showing areas where men dominate the debate.
+Gender metadata originally take three values: "M", "F", and "U" (unknown), with only 10 speeches from Spain being coded with "U".

 The results in Figure \ref{fig:gender-across-topics} align with theoretical expectations about gendered political priorities and role specialization in parliamentary work \citep{deVet2023}.
 Women speak more often about \textit{Health}, \textit{Social Welfare}, and \textit{Education} topics across most countries, as shown by the red coloring in these areas.
 Men have a stronger presence in areas like transportation, economics, and defense-related topics, which aligns with traditional associations between masculinity and ``hard'' policy domains involving infrastructure, finance, and security.